BenjaminMorel/Application_Horse_Courses/README.md

 # Application Horse Courses

-This application was developed by Benjamin Morel and Hugo Vouillamoz as part of the 644-1_Mobile and Cloud Computing course with our teachers Michael Ignaz Schumacher and Yvan Pannatier as part of our 4th semester of training at the HES-SO Valais/Wallis in Sierre.
+This application was developed by Benjamin Morel and Hugo Vouillamoz as part of the 644-1_Mobile and Cloud Computing courseEntity with our teachers Michael Ignaz Schumacher and Yvan Pannatier as part of our 4th semester of training at the HES-SO Valais/Wallis in Sierre.

 Our topic is about horse lessons and the goal is to be able to book horse riding.
-We have several walks available, and the user can choose a place and a date to go for a ride.
+We have several walks available, and the userEntity can choose a place and a date to go for a ride.

 ## Run the application
 In order to be able to launch the application, it is necessary to add in the "local.properties" file in the gradle scripts, the google maps API Key that we used:
 MAPS_API_KEY=AIzaSyCosLACRBJxK_I-Pgg4IIRnuGL1e5Fvj5U

-To be able to connect, we have 2 users,
+To be able to connect, we have 2 userEntities,
 email: hugo.v@hes.ch, password: password123 and email: benjamin.m@hes.ch, password: letmein123

 We used version 31 for the compileSdk and for Room Database the version 2.4.2.
 We added thoses dependencies: